-The Voyeurism crime in the state of Texas gives police the right to arrest you if they believe you “spy” (for sexual purposes) on someone without their consent in a place that should be considered private.
-Learn more detailed information about the Voyeurism offense below.
+The Texas Voyeurism law makes it a crime to “spy” on someone without their consent for sexual purposes in a place that should be considered private.

 Have you been charged with Voyeurism?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 The current Texas law defines the offense of Voyeurism in Penal Code Section §21.17 as follows:

-(a) A person commits an offense if the person, with the intent to arouse or gratify the sexual desire of the actor, observes another person without the other person’s consent while the other person is in a dwelling or structure in which the other person has a reasonable expectation of privacy.
+(a) A person commits an offense if the person, with the intent to arouse or gratify the sexual desire of the actor, observes, including remotely through the use of electronic means, another person without the other person’s consent while the other person is in a dwelling or structure in which the other person has a reasonable expectation of privacy.

-As described below, subsections (b), (c) and (d) categorize the punishment levels for the offense.
+As described below, subsections (b), (c) and (d) classify the potential punishment levels for the offense.

-You can be charged with Voyeurism if the state’s attorneys believe that each of the elements of 21.16(a) as described in the section above have been met.
+You can be charged with Voyeurism in Texas if the state’s attorneys believe that each of the elements of 21.16(a) as described in the section above have been met.

 A conviction for Voyeurism in Texas is punished as a Class C Misdemeanor, with a maximum possible fine under Texas state law of up to $500, unless the victim is under 14 or the state can prove you have two or more previous Voyeurism convictions.